 “6Music is pretty good.
 And I don’t even like most of the stuff that they play – but that was the same with John Peel, you know?
 I hated a lot of the stuff he played, but I would never have got to hear it otherwise and had the choice.
 There just isn’t the filtering online.
-People are giving each other 4G of music – the entire recorded collection of music – and they’re never gonna listen to it.
+People have the entire recorded collection of music [at their fingertips] – and they’re never gonna listen to it.
 It’s impossible.

 “I’ve listened to loads of music just because I’ve got the years under my belt – but you have to put the time in, don’t you?
 You can’t play Tom Waits for five seconds and then make a judgment on whether you like it or not, you’ve got to listen to the whole album…”

-Simon had been at university in Leeds, sharing a house with Craig Adams (future bassist for The Sisters Of Mercy, The Mission, The Alarm, The Cult, Spear Of Destiny etc) and drumming up an idea for a drum-machine led band with male and female vocals.
+Simon had been at university in Leeds, sharing a house with Craig Adams (future bassist for The Sisters Of Mercy, The Mission, The Alarm, The Cult, Spear Of Destiny etc) and fermenting an idea for a drum-machine led band with male and female vocals.

 “I’d always wanted to do something different with male and female vocals,” he says.
 “There wasn’t anything at that time: maybe Peters & Lee or that Meat Loaf thing.
 There wasn’t anything male and female with an equality about it – I didn’t want just a backing singer, I wanted a partner at the front.
 And then there was the drum machine side of things.
 That came about from using it to rehearse with and then realising it was a very handy thing to have.
 But that was very basic stuff.
 Dr Rhythm was the first programmable drum machine basically.
 It only had four sounds in it and no midi and it ran on batteries.

 “The only other drum machine bands around at the time were things like Blancmange – this grey, dismal nonsense.
-And even earlier bands like Suicide were quite laid back whereas what we were trying to do was punk, so it had to be fast.
+Even earlier bands like Suicide were quite laid back.
+What we were trying to do was punk, so it had to be fast.
 And when I go back over the bpms of this stuff it’s all, like, 160.
 A lot faster than I remember it.
 It’s weird doing it again at that speed.
 But obviously when you’re young and full of energy, the guitarist’s thrashing away, down-strokes only…”

 Leeds was an interesting place at that time: the Sisters, The Three Johns, Red Lorry Yellow Lorry, The Mekons, Rose Of Avalanche, Salvation… Was it because of a record label?